Who is Germany's far-right AfD leader Alice Weidel? – DW – 10/09/2024

 Alice Weidel, the provocateur?
 Someone who may face prejudice in her own ranks because of her private life?
 She is in a civil partnership with a woman who comes from Sri Lanka.
 Together, they have two adopted children.
 That is a far cry from the AfD's ideals.
 In the party's manifesto, the party is committed to the model of the traditional family.
 It states: "In the family, mother and father take permanent joint responsibility for their children."

 The AfD's future candidate for chancellor, who lives in Germany and Switzerland, in no way embodies her party's world view.
-Not a problem for Alice Weidel.
-As she said back in 2017: "One or two people may feel aggrieved, but that also exists in other parties."
+That's not a problem for Alice Weidel.
+As she said back in 2017, "One or two people may feel aggrieved, but that also exists in other parties."

 This article was originally written in German.